 Pancreatitis diet is recommended for individuals with pancreatitis or inflammation of pancreas.
 The pancreas is an organ that is seen to be present behind the stomach.
 Digestive enzymes produced by the pancreas help in digestion of protein, carbohydrates and fats.
 Based on the severity of the condition, pancreatitis is classified into acute and chronic pancreatitis.
-Acute pancreatitis affects the upper abdomen and is a result of alcohol intake or gall stones.
-Vomiting, fever, swollen abdomen and rapid pulse are the typical symptoms of acute pancreatitis.
-Acute attack lasts for a few days and intravenous feeding is recommended for about three to six weeks.
-Large meals are avoided.
-Alcohol is completely abstained from.

 Chronic pancreatitis is a result of injury to the pancreas.
 Destruction of the pancreas by the digestive enzymes resulting in scars and pain in the pancreas is referred to as chronic pancreatitis.
 Certain drugs, hyperlipidemia, pancreas divisum, hypercalcemia and so on are some of the contributing factors of pancreatitis.
 Chronic pancreatitis diet includes high carbohydrate and low fat.
 Pancreatic enzymes are supplemented with the meal to enable, easy digestion and weight gain.
 Regular exercise of about thirty minutes proves beneficial and effective.